 Frontiers accelerates research and increases collaboration across Kansas and the region.
-It is guided by advisory councils that include research leaders from affiliated institutions and health systems, national CTSA leaders, and a vibrant Stakeholder Engagement Advisory Board that brings patients, advocates, communities and investigators together to guide Frontiers.
+It is guided by advisory councils that include research leaders from affiliated institutions and health systems and national CTSA leaders.

 Measuring the impact of the CTSI is essential to identify opportunities for improvement.
 Frontiers participates in the national CTSA Common Metrics program.
 Evaluation helps Frontiers learn how to improve resources, training and navigation effectiveness and deliver valuable support to accelerate research.

 Frontiers is led by Mario Castro, M.D., M.P.H., with support by associate directors, Kim Kimminau, Ph.D. and William Brooks, Ph.D.

 Jen Baker, Administrative Director, is the primary point of contact for overall assistance or questions.
 Call Frontiers at 913-945-6290 or email us at email@example.com.